AssertJ Swing uses an AWT Robot to generate user input. The AWT Robot is

 Often we just want to enter some text into a text field.
 Using pressAndReleaseKeys(int...)

 is unhandy for this purpose.
-The text component fixtures have a method enterText(String)
+The text component fixtures have a method enterText(String) to

 simplify entering text.
-The example from above, typing asdf
+The example from above, typing asdf into a text field then looks

 like